Title IX: Sexual Misconduct Policy

 RESPECT OURSELVES.
 RESPECT EACH OTHER.

-This Policy prohibits all forms of sex/gender-based harassment, sexual violence, sexual exploitation, relationship violence, and stalking, collectively referred to as “sexual misconduct” and defined later in this Policy under “Prohibited Conduct.”
-This Policy addresses sexual misconduct in the University’s programs and activities both on and off campus.
+This Policy addresses Prohibited Conduct in the University’s programs and activities both on and off campus.
 Off campus conduct is subject to this Policy when it occurs in the course of a University program or activity or when the misconduct continues to have an adverse effect on any University program or activity.

 Consent: An affirmative decision to engage in mutually acceptable sexual activity given by clear, knowing, and voluntary actions or words.
 Consent is active, not passive.
 Silence, alone, cannot be interpreted as consent.
 Consent can be given by words or actions, as long as those words or actions create mutually understandable clear permission regarding willingness to engage in (and the conditions of) sexual activity.
 Consent cannot be communicated in an individual’s manner of dress.
 Consent can be withdrawn or modified at any time.
 Consent to any one form of sexual activity cannot automatically imply consent to any other forms of sexual activity.
 Prior consent cannot imply future consent to future sexual acts.
 Acts of a sexual nature initiated by an individual who a reasonable person knows or should have known to be incapacitated is not Consent.
 In order to give effective Consent, one must be of legal age (in Ohio & Michigan: 16).

 Force: Physical violence and/or physical imposition to gain sexual access.
 Force also includes threats, intimidation (implied threats) and coercion that overcome resistance or produce (ineffective) Consent.